szabgab/rust.code-maven.com/pages/rust-vs-cpp.md

 * [r/cpp](https://www.reddit.com/r/cpp/) has 277K  members (138 online)
 * [r/rust](https://www.reddit.com/r/rust/) has 286K  members (364 online)

-Obviously the "number online" will fluctuat a lot, but I checked them at the same time.
+Obviously the "number online" will fluctuate a lot, but I checked them at the same time.

 There are also other subreddits covering the topics.